 The COLA project is an Innovation Action funded by the European Commission as part of the Horizon2020 Programme.
 The project started in January 2017 and will conclude in June 2019.
 The consortium includes 10 industry partners (including CloudSigma) and 4 research organisations from 6 European countries.
 The coordinator of the COLA project is Dr. Tamas Kiss, from the University of Westminster (UK).

-It is universally accepted that cloud computing can result in significant cost savings due to more efficient resource utilization, the reduction – if not complete elimination – of large financial investments, and ongoing operational costs associated with on-premise computing infrastructure.
-However, while research and advisory firms such as Gartner and IDC continue to forecast positive growth in this area, general concerns about application-level flexibility and data security – whether perceived or real – are still seen as the main inhibitors of cloud adoption.
+Everyone knows that cloud computing can result in significant savings due to more efficient resource utilization.
+Not only that, but also reduction – if not complete elimination – of large financial investments, and ongoing operational costs associated with on-premise computing infrastructure.
+However, while research and advisory firms such as Gartner and IDC continue to forecast positive growth in this area, general concerns about application-level flexibility and data security – whether perceived or real – are still the main inhibitors of cloud adoption.
 Most applications require resource scalability and efficient resource utilization in order to serve a variable number of users with dynamic resource demands, and to suitably optimize resource consumption and costs.

 The proposed solution

 The COLA project will utilise container-based technologies, open-source cloud orchestration solutions and monitoring tools, to prototype, test, demonstrate and pilot a pluggable cloud service optimisation framework called MiCADO (Microservices-based Cloud Application-level Dynamic Orchestrator) that will help application developers to take advantage of the scalable, elastic and dynamic nature of cloud infrastructure resources from application code.
-COLA will demonstrate the applicability and impact of the solution via large-scale near operational level SME and public sector pilots and demonstrators, and will also define a clear pathway how the innovation can be delivered to the market.
+COLA will demonstrate the applicability and impact of the solution via large-scale near operational level SME and public sector pilots and demonstrators, and will also define a clear pathway how we will deliver this innovation to the market.

 MiCADO orchestrator services